abursten/Robotics/index.md

 ## Aaron Bursten SMFG Final Project - Automated Sander ##

-- Author: Aaron Bursten & Brad Sisson
+   Author: Aaron Bursten & Brad Sisson <p>
-- Spring 2020, California State University of Chico.
+   Spring 2020, California State University of Chico.

 This Automated Sander is manufactured for TOKA Branding Co.
 The Automated Sander will Automate a work cell that currently is manned by an employee at TOKA